-CPI utilizes the online reference system EBSCOhost which is a research service that includes full-text articles and abstracts of articles in magazines, journals, subject indexes, medical references, and newspapers.
-The service also includes e-books and various historical digital archives.
+CPI utilizes Pennsylvania's electronic library POWER Library, which is an online portal to the Pennsylvania libraries' statewide database that includes full-text articles and abstracts of articles in magazines, journals, subject indexes, medical digital archives.
 AST-degree students are required to take the Pathways to Success Seminar (PSS-101) in the first term of their program.
-During the seminar, the student is introduced to various resources available to achieve their academic goals, including the EBSCOhost e-library.
-The student receives log-in information during the seminar, as well as an orientation to EBSCOhost.
+During the seminar, the student is introduced to various resources available to achieve their academic goals, including the POWER Library e-library.
+The student receives e-card information during the seminar, as well as an orientation to POWER Library.